kvoronin-intel/tpp-pytorch-extension/examples/gnn/gat/README.md

 ## Command to run GAT

 Follow this command to run with cpu affinity
- - To get the benefit of cpu affinitization in the code use `--cpu-worker-aff` flag in the command and assign dl > 0 otherwise use dl = 0 and `don't use the --cpu-worker-aff` flag.
+ - To get the benefit of cpu affinitization in the code and load the data fast use `--cpu-worker-aff` flag in the command and assign dl = number_of_threads (e.g. dl=4) otherwise use dl=0 and `don't use the --cpu-worker-aff` flag.
- - To get the profiler of the GAT code use `--profile` flag

 ```
-    dl=number_of_dataloader
+    dl=4
     mdir_ss="\path\to\checkpoint\directory\"
     mkdir $mdir_ss
     ./run_gat_all.sh  $dl $mdir_ss